Vampire/javacord.github.io/_wiki/getting-started/welcome.md

 If you are not familiar with build managers, you can follow the Setup Guide or download it directly from [TeamCity](https://ci.javacord.org/viewType.html?buildTypeId=Javacord_PublishSnapshots&branch_Javacord=v_3&tab=buildTypeStatusDiv&state=successful).
-Just click on the latest build and there go to the "Artifacts" tab to download the files.
+Just click on the latest build and, there, go to the "Artifacts" tab to download the files.

 ### Javacord Dependency